gw3g/spectral/README.md

 Here `m=1` and `n=0` are  powers of energies _p_<sub>0</sub> and _q_<sub>0</sub> respectively.

-After building the project, it can be compiled simply using `make' .
+The project can be built using `make' in this directory, which puts the executable in `bin/'.
-The executable can be run and, for example,
+It can then be run, for example
 ```
 ./bin/rho -k 1.0
 ```